 *Any materials used in acid dyeing are no longer food safe and should be kept separate

 Fill the bowl with cool water and dissolve two tablespoons of citric acid into the water.
 Submerge all three skeins in the water.
 Let the yarn presoak for at least an hour.
 The skeins should be fully saturated before dyeing.
 A thorough presoak ensures an even dye application.
-Protein fibers like wool have a protective outer cuticle layer.
-The presoak process allows the fibers to swell, opening up the protective cuticle layer so that the dye pigments bond to the yarn’s core.
+Protein fibres like wool have a protective outer cuticle layer.
+The presoak process allows the fibres to swell, opening up the protective cuticle layer so that the dye pigments bond to the yarn’s core.

 Use the masking tape and marker to label your three jars corresponding to the three dye colors.
 We use Spearmint Breeze, Pistachio, and Baby Blue Eyes for this tutorial.
 Put on your respiratory protection, gloves, and apron.
 You need to wear respiratory protection whenever you are working with dyes in powder form, as they are a lung irritant.
 Scoop 1/16 teaspoon of each dye into the corresponding jar.
 Scoop 1/4 teaspoon of citric acid into each jar and gently stir each mixture.
 Set aside.